keithalewis/sequence/README.md

 One thing is simpler than two things and adding arguments to functions thwarts composition.

-Earlier implmentations had the class `sequence::iterator<I>` publicly inherit from `I` but the current implmentation inherits from `std::iterator` using the `std::iterator_traits` from `I` and holds a copy of the iterator.
+Earlier implementations had the class `sequence::iterator<I>` publicly inherit from `I` but the current implmentation inherits from `std::iterator` using the `std::iterator_traits` from `I` and holds a copy of the iterator.
 This makes the class self-contained and sequences of type `T*` are no longer a special case.